 By contrast, modern mobile homes are usually permanently installed with a masonry foundation.
 They can be moved, but it’s very difficult and expensive to do so.

 If you’re like a growing portion of US homeowners, you may well have a mobile home.
-In Florida alone, more than 800,000 folks live in mobile homes.
-Florida is second only to Texas for most prefabricated housing shipments in 2018, according to Census data.
+In Florida alone, there are more than 800,000.

 Newer manufactured homes may look identical to site-built homes, but your home may be considered a mobile or manufactured home if: